akukulanski/cnn/readme.md

 The main goal is to learn, and to make good use of the tools I enjoy the most for digital design.
 These include *nmigen*, *cocotb*, *yosys*, *icarus verilog*, *gtkwave*.

+The main goal is to have an easy **python2fpga** port by generating a *Verilog* file from a trained nn designed with some Python lib like *Keras*.

 The status of this project is "very" **WIP**!